-If the wine you buy is expensive or not, it is always well worth understanding how to store it that it doesn’t lose consistency or its flavor.
-Wine was a favorite drink for centuries, and proper wine storage temperature is one of the most important factors.
-From ancient Romans and The Greeks to the present, cultures and through history have drunk wine for ceremonial and recreational purposes.
+If the wine you buy is expensive or not, it is always well worth understanding how to store it so that it doesn’t lose consistency or its flavor.
+Wine has been a favorite drink for centuries, and proper wine storage temperature is one of the most important factors.
+From ancient Romans and The Greeks to the present, cultures throughout history have drunk wine for ceremonial and recreational purposes.

 Tips on Proper Wine Storage Temperature

 Proper Wine Storage Temperature Is Important, but Darkness Is Also Important.

 Ultraviolet rays will cause several compounds in the wine to degrade.
 This phenomenon may leave it with a taste and an unpleasant odor, so you should keep all wine in the dark.
 Bottles will provide some level of protection.
 Some manufacturers use bottles that have UV filters.
 However, these defenses aren’t ideal, and light can make it ruin the wine.
 If keeping the bottle from the light is impossible, then think about keeping it wrapped in a cloth or inside a box or cupboard where it’ll be safe.

 Store the Corked Wine Bottles on Their Side

 Only then can the cork shield the wine.
 Once the air starts getting to your wine, it’ll start to spoil.
 Storing your bottles on their sides before you open them will ensure that they retain for as long as possible.
 Maintain a constant temperature also – If you’re looking to keep and then age wine for a year or longer, and then you’ll almost definitely need a refrigerator for storing wine.
 A below-ground cellar is appropriate to get relatively short-term storage of wine.

 Consistency Is the Key to Proper Wine Storage Temperature